Homes of the First Settlers in America

-With the advent of industrialisation however, these design forms were fiercely copied and eventually cheapened, so that they can be affordable for the middle class who in turn eventually influenced peasant production.
+With the advent of industrialization, however, these design forms were fiercely copied and eventually cheapened, so that they can be affordable for the middle class who in turn eventually influenced peasant production.

-History of art records would tell us that the very first settlers from England that berthed on American shores built residential structures (more like huts or wigwams) out of mud, clay, wood bark and tree branches.
-Roofing materials was thatch.
+History records would tell us that the very first settlers from England that berthed on American shores built residential structures (more like huts or wigwams) out of mud, clay, wood bark and tree branches.
+Roofing materials were thatch.

 Even though these first structures can hardly be categorized as decorative period arts, yet it is good to make mention of the fact that they may be considered as an art in itself, something fashioned to serve a very vital necessity, as 'art is life'.